open-telemetry/opentelemetry-js/examples/opentracing-shim/README.md

 # Overview

-OpenTelemetry Opentracing shim allows user to report to OpenTelemetry with existing OpenTracing instrumentation.
+OpenTracing shim allows existing OpenTracing instrumentation to report to OpenTelemetry.

 This is a simple example that demonstrates how existing OpenTracing instrumentation can be integrated with OpenTelemetry.